MUG'24

 Abstract

 This talk will provide an overview of the MVAPICH project (past, present, and future).
 Future roadmap and features for upcoming releases of the MVAPICH software family (including MVAPICH-Plus) will be presented.
-Current status and future plans for OSU INAM and OMB will also be presented.
+Current status and future plans OMB will also be presented.

 Bio